VBirkenes/stacc-code-challenge/README.md

 ```
 ./mvnw spring-boot:run
 ```
 Run frontend: Navigate to the folder called "frontend".
 Then run following commands.
+By default frontend is run on port 3000.
+HTTP requests are proxied to port 8080.
 ```
 npm install
 npm start